Skip to content

 Episcleritis

 The Watson classification is widely used for the clinical classification of inflammatory diseases of the sclera and episclera.
 It broadly divides them into three groups by site: episcleritis, anterior scleritis, and posterior scleritis.
-Anterior scleritis is further subdivided by morphology into diffuse, nodular, and necrotizing (inflammatory/non-inflammatory).
+Anterior scleritis is further subdivided by morphology into diffuse, nodular, and necrotizing (inflammatory/non-inflammatory) types.
 An important difference from anterior scleritis is that episcleritis has no necrotizing type and is morphologically classified into two types: simple (diffuse) and nodular.
 Since this classification reflects the depth of inflammation (superficial or deep) and the severity of progression and prognosis, determining the disease type at diagnosis forms the basis for treatment strategy and prognosis explanation.
 Episcleritis is positioned as the mildest and most prognostically favorable group in this classification.

 Simple episcleritis